 It seems the biggest selling point for the marketers are two jams with Stephen Stills on organ and vocals, supposedly recorded at the same session but with different drummers. “$20 Fine” is basically a Stills song with Jimi adding guitar, and “Woodstock” is very similar to the CSNY version that had yet to be released, except that Jimi is merely playing bass.
 These would probably be better suited to a Stills compilation, but the Estate likely insisted only they could release them.
 That leaves only “Jungle”, which starts with some meandering and eventually gains Buddy Miles on drums, before fading out.

 Considering not every note Jimi played in a studio setting has been made available to those who don’t collect bootlegs, it’s too soon to tell if this is really it for what the Estate has to offer.
 Of course, there are still plenty of official live releases, always with the chance of more to come, for those inclined to explore.
-If we were in charge of things, and obviously we were not, neither this album, nor the other two in the “trilogy”, nor South Saturn Delta, nor First Rays — especially now that Cry Of Love and Rainbow Bridge are widely available again — nor the box sets would have happened.
-Rather, the music would be grouped chronologically, Anthology-style, for less of a grab-bag approach, and giving the student a much smoother journey through the man’s studio life, particularly to demonstrate all the directions he explored in the last 24 months of his time on the planet.
+If we were in charge of things, and obviously we were not, neither this album, nor the other two in the “trilogy”, nor South Saturn Delta, nor First Rays — especially once Cry Of Love and Rainbow Bridge were widely available again — nor the box sets would have happened.
+Rather, the music would be grouped chronologically, Beatles Anthology-style, for less of a grab-bag approach, and giving the student a much smoother journey through the man’s studio life, particularly to demonstrate all the directions he explored in the last 24 months of his time on the planet.

 Jimi Hendrix Both Sides Of The Sky (2018)—3